-Sweet-FM 97.1 is operated entirely by a devoted band of volunteers, (with no paid staff) and is a very important part of the Burdekin district's social and cultural life, broadcasting easy listening music, news, a varied mix of programmes and offering forums for discussing local and regional issues.
-The station caters for a wide listening audience, its strength being its diversity, with programmes in Italian, Greek, Christian, Youth, Country, Old Time, Weather, News, and Community Announcements
+97.1 Sweet FM is operated entirely by a devoted band of volunteers, (with no paid staff) and is a very important part of the Burdekin district's social and cultural life, broadcasting easy listening music, news, a varied mix of programmes and offering forums for discussing local and regional issues.
+The station caters for a wide listening audience, its strength being its diversity of programmes.

 Suitably qualified volunteers carry out the entire technical operations of the station, which provides a training ground for other volunteers.